ipab-slmc/exotica/exotica/doc/quickstart_cpp.rst

 Quick Solver Setup
 ==================

-After including the Exotica header file and setting the namespace, we enter the main function and instantiate a MotionSolver_ptr:
+After including the Exotica header file and setting the namespace, we enter the main function and instantiate a MotionSolverPtr:

 .. code-block:: cpp

     ...
-    MotionSolver_ptr solver = XMLLoader::loadSolver("{exotica_examples}/resources/configs/example_ik.xml");
+    MotionSolverPtr solver = XMLLoader::loadSolver("{exotica_examples}/resources/configs/example_ik.xml");
     ...

 This sets up our motion planning solver and gets the problem ready to be solved.
 To the solver we assign the contents of an XML